X-Forwarded-For: Format

+Usage

+The X-Forwarded-For header is added or edited by HTTP proxies when forwarding a request.
+The server appends the address of the client to an existing X-Forwarded-For header separated by a comma, or creates a new X-Forwarded-For header with the client address as the value.

 Since it is easy to forge an X-Forwarded-For field the given information should be used with care.
 The right-most IP address is always the IP address that connects to the last proxy, which means it is the most reliable source of information.
 X-Forwarded-For data can be used in a forward or reverse proxy scenario.
+If the server is behind a trusted reverse proxy and only allows connections from that proxy, the header value can usually be assumed to be trustworthy.

 Just logging the X-Forwarded-For field is not always enough as the last proxy IP address in a chain is not contained within the X-Forwarded-For field, it is in the actual IP header.
-A web server should log BOTH the request's source IP address and the X-Forwarded-For field information for completeness.
+A web server should log both the request's source IP address and the X-Forwarded-For field information for completeness.